deanmalmgren/flo/README.md

 workflow --export          # prints out sequence of shell commands
 ```

-There are many other options available with `workflow`; see `workflow
---help` for a full listing.
+For more details about these and other options, see `workflow --help`.

 ### design goals